denismakogon/denismakogon.github.io/_posts/2022-06-28-introduction-to-project-panama-part-2-advanced-variadic-functions.markdown

 ## Intro

-[Part 2.1]() covered simplified variadic function implementation using Foreign Function & Memory API.
-The idea was to define a function descriptor with variadic argument layouts in advance, before the call:
+[Part 2]() shown how implement the C variadic functions in Java using Foreign Function and Memory API: simply define a function descriptor with variadic argument layouts in advance prior the invocation:
 ```java
 FunctionDescriptor descriptorWithNamedAndVariadicArg = FunctionDescriptor.of(
         JAVA_INT.withBitAlignment(32), ADDRESS.withBitAlignment(64)